Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Introduction

-Radio surveys are steadily revealing a Galactic population of astrophysical bodies termed `ultra-long period objects' (ULPs) \cite{hw23,dong24,wang24}.
-Although a robust classification for this burgeoning class is yet to emerge, coherent radio pulsations from $\sim$~10 ULPs have been detected since the discovery of GLEAM-X J162759.5--523504 (GX J1627) \cite{hw22}.
-Optical spectroscopy has established that some ULPs are white dwarfs with type M companions \cite{rui24,hw24}.
-However, whether \emph{all} ULPs contain dwarfs remains debated, as neutron stars -- particularly magnetars -- are compelling candidates for those lacking binary signatures \cite{rea22,suvm23,Layman25} or exhibiting interpulse phenomena \cite{lee25}.
+Radio surveys are steadily revealing a Galactic population of astrophysical bodies termed long period transients (LPTs) \citep{hw23,caleb24,dong24}.
+Although a robust classification for this burgeoning class is yet to emerge, coherent radio pulsations from $\gtrsim$~15 LPTs have been detected since the discovery of GLEAM-X J162759.5--523504 \cite[henceforth GX J1627;][]{hw22}.
+Optical spectroscopy has established that some LPTs are white dwarfs with type M companions \citep{rui24,hw24}.
+However, whether \emph{all} LPTs contain dwarfs remains debated, as neutron stars -- particularly magnetars -- are compelling candidates for those that lack binary signatures \citep{suvm23,lyman25} or exhibit interpulse \citep{lee25} phenomena.

-The neutron-star hypothesis has garnered further support following the discovery of DART/ASKAP J1832--0911 (henceforth DA J1832) \cite{li24,wang24}.
+The neutron-star hypothesis has garnered further support following the discovery of DART/ASKAP J1832--0911 \cite[DA J1832;][]{li24,wang24}.
 This transient, with a period of $P \approx 44.2$~min, was detected simultaneously in the radio and X-ray bands by a host of instruments between December 2023 and September 2024, a discovery enabled by its serendipitous alignment with the supernova remnant G22.7--0.2.
-This marked the first instance of such multiwavelength activity -- characteristic of transient magnetars that become radio-loud during high-energy outbursts \cite{tur15} -- in a ULP.
-On the other hand, interpreting the source as a dwarf is challenging due to its high radio luminosity ($L_{\rm rad,max} \sim 10^{32} \text{ erg s}^{-1}$) which requires field strengths exceeding those of any observed magnetic polar, assuming a relativistic cyclotron-maser emission mechanism \cite{qu24}.
+This marked the first instance of such multiwavelength activity -- characteristic of transient magnetars that become radio-loud during outbursts \citep{tur15,cam16} -- in a LPT.
+The high radio luminosity (on-pulse $L_{\rm rad,max} \sim 10^{32} \text{ erg s}^{-1}$) and linear polarization ($\gtrsim 80\%$) of the source also disfavours a dwarf, as these features are difficult to explain with binary-instigated mechanisms \citep{mel17,qu25}.